 So, you want to be a DevOps team?
 You’re ready to create a culture at your company that unites development and testing with operations.
-You want to see measurable results from projects benefiting both your business and your customers.
+You want to see measurable results from projects that benefit both your business and your customers.
 You’re eager to speed up development cycles to remain competitive in your industry without sacrificing security or software reliability.

 DevOps can make that happen.
 But first, you will likely have to make some changes.
-Let's explore 6 must-haves for your ultimate DevOps Testing Success.
+Let's explore 6 must-haves for your ultimate DevOps testing success.

 DevOps can only be as successful as its implementation within your organization.
-What makes a DevOps team successful is its commitment to key DevOps principles, including communication, collaboration, automation and customer-centricity.
+What makes a DevOps team successful is its commitment to key DevOps principles, including communication, collaboration, automation, and customer-centricity.
 And with the right skills and tools to support your DevOps testing practices, it won’t take long for your team to see results.